Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/Manual Deployment Guide - ADLS version.md

 -	Right click the *adflibs* container and choose ***Open Blob Container Editor***
 -	In the right panel, above the container listing, click the arrow on the ***Upload*** button and choose ***Upload Files***

--	Browse to the ***Manual Deployment Guide\Scripts\PySpark Job*** folder inside the downloaded GIT repo, select all the 4 python files and click **Upload**.
+-	Browse to the ***Manual Deployment Guide\Scripts\PySpark Job - ADLS*** folder inside the downloaded GIT repo, select all the files including **com.adf.sparklauncher.jar** and click **Upload**.
 This will upload the required Spark Jobs.

-### 6. Setup Azure Data Factory (ADF)
+### 7. Setup Azure Data Factory (ADF)
 Azure Data Factory can be used to orchestrate the entire data pipeline.
 In this solution, it is mainly used to schedule the data aggregation, demand forecasting and price optimization.

 > **Note**: In the demo here, ADF is scheduled to process, and output the results for **one week's** data **in one hour**.
 And the simulator which was set up in previous steps will generate **one week's** simulated data in **one hour** correspondingly.
 That is to say, in this solution demo, one week is condensed to one hour.
 In this case, you are able to view multiple weeks' results in a few hours, rather than waiting for multiple weeks to get the results for a few weeks.
 However, in the reality deployment, the ADF cycle time should be consistent with the real time.

 Here is an overview of the ADF pipelines.

-**RetailDFModel_PriceOptimizationPipeline**: In each cycle, Spark activities will ingest the raw data from Azure Blob Storage, aggregate the raw unstructured transaction data to weekly sales data, train demand forecasting model, solve price optimization problems and prepare the data for Power BI visualization.
+**RetailDFModel_PriceOptimizationPipeline**: In each cycle, Spark activities will ingest the raw data from Azure Data Lake Store, aggregate the raw unstructured transaction data to weekly sales data, train demand forecasting model, solve price optimization problems and prepare the data for Power BI visualization.

 **ModelRetrainPipeline**: Demand forecasting model is retrained on up-to-date sales data to keep improving the predictive performance.
 The **ModelRetrainPipeline** can be deployed in a different cycle time from the two pipelines above, since there are no dependencies between **ModelRetrainPipeline** and **RetailDFModel_PriceOptimizationPipeline**.
 In this solution demo, the **RetailDFModel_PriceOptimizationPipeline** are scheduled to run **hourly**, which represents **weekly** in the reality.
 While **ModelRetrainPipeline** is scheduled to run **every four hours**, which represents **four weeks (approximately one month)** in the reality.